Learning with Free Object Segments for Long-Tailed Instance Segmentation: Conclusion

 \section{Conclusion}

-We propose a scalable framework \ourmethod to take the best usage of object-centric images to facilitate long-tailed instance segmentation.
+Our main contribution and novelty are the insight that object segments emerge freely from object-centric images, and they effectively benefit the challenging long-tailed instance segmentation problem.
+We propose a scalable framework \ourmethod to realize this idea.
 We show that, with the underlying properties of object-centric images, simple co-segmentation with proper ranking can result in high-quality instance segments to largely increase the labeled training instances.
-We expect our approach to serve as a strong baseline for this task: for future work to build upon and take advantage of.